Our views on changing dynamics in energy, ESG, finance, globalization and US policy.

 If OPOs do become the favoured process, companies that store vast amounts of electronic data would do well to prepare now.
 Communications service providers and companies that store or process data must be ready to respond at short notice.
 Mapping out cloud data, knowing and documenting where data is stored and being sure that people in the business are keeping this information up to date will be essential.
 A good understanding of legal privilege and data protection legislation will be necessary, too.

-No company, or its shareholders, wants its directors or officers held in contempt of court, but it would be wise to decide upon the strategy to be adopted, as very little time will be permitted to ‘take stock’ once an OPO has been served.
+No company (or shareholder) wants directors or officers held in contempt of court, but it would be wise to decide upon the strategy to be adopted, as very little time will be permitted to 'take stock' once an OPO has been served.
 There is a balance to be struck between the reputational damage caused by a finding of contempt and being seen as obstructive to investigations involving what may be very serious crimes, including terrorism and child sex abuse, and undermining consumer confidence.

 Should an OPO be challenged, complied with or ignored?
 This is the question many service providers will have to grapple with.
-Responding will require flexibility and a framework for action that ensures the most suitable response, whilst also taking into account that in the background is the lingering presence of a more toothy MLA process.
+Responding will require flexibility and a framework for action that ensures the most suitable response, whilst also taking into account the lingering background presence of the slow but sharp-toothed MLA process.

 1 'Explanatory Memorandum to the Agreement between the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America on Access to Electronic Data for the Purpose of Countering Serious Crime'.